ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 select c.Name, SP(c)
     {CODE-BLOCK/}
    * **select max(), min()**
-     Since there is no aggregation, time-series entries are selected from the entire result-set and only 10 values will be projected to the client: 5 Min values and 5 Max values for the entire range.
+     Since there is no aggregation, the entire result-set is queried and the results include only the all-time highest and lowest Open, Close, High, Low and Volume values.

 {PANEL/}